How Atlas comparisons work.

 Attorney and evaluator pages never use clinic outcome fields as comparison metrics.

-Profile updates route through the profile form before public facts change.
+Profile updates go through the profile form before public facts change.

 Budget, match, readiness

-Move from Atlas research to a coordinator-reviewed route
+Move from Atlas research to a coordinator-reviewed plan

-Use the standards page to understand the evidence, then let Patriot connect the provider, law, clinic, budget, escrow, insurance, and timing questions into one planning route.
+Use the standards page to understand the evidence, then let Patriot connect the provider, law, clinic, budget, escrow, insurance, and timing questions into one coordinated plan.

 First step